On the relation between the subadditivity cone and the quantum entropy cone

 \section{Discussion}

 The main goal of this work was to analyze the subset of PMIs (or equivalently faces of the SAC) which are compatible with the basic quantum mechanical fact that the mutual information between two systems vanishes only if their joint state factorizes.
-By elementary properties of the tensor product, this implies that the mutual information between their respective subsystems must also vanish, imposing a restriction on the set of PMIs that can be realized in quantum mechanics.\footnote{\, Of course the same restriction also follows from monotonicity of mutual information, namely SSA, but as we explained in \S\ref{sec:pmi_and_KC} it is inconvenient to impose this condition in the form of an additional inequality.
-We come back to the relation between KC and SSA below.} We have shown that for an arbitrary number of parties, the set of PMIs compatible with this requirement, which we dubbed Klein's condition and conveniently rephrased using a partial order on the set of MI-instances, forms a lattice.
-Furthermore, we explored various structural properties of this lattice, which is the content of \Cref{thm:main_theorem}, \ref{thm:JIE}, \ref{thm:new_coatoms}, and \ref{thm:embedding}, and proved a general result that simplifies the explicit computation of 1-dimensional KC-compatible PMIs (\Cref{cor:er_corollary}) for an arbitrary number of parties.
-Lastly, we commented on the elements of $\lat{KC}^\N$ that are realizable by quantum states (cf. \Cref{thm:realizability}), and on the relation between KC and SSA (cf. \Cref{thm:KC_SSA} and \Cref{thm:SSA_lattice}).
+By elementary properties of the tensor product, this implies that the mutual information between their respective subsystems must also vanish, imposing a restriction on the set of PMIs that can be realized in quantum mechanics.
+We have shown that for an arbitrary number of parties, the set of PMIs compatible with this requirement, which we dubbed Klein's condition and conveniently rephrased using a partial order on the set of MI-instances, forms a lattice.
+We then explored various structural properties of this lattice, which is the content of Theorems \ref{thm:main_theorem}, \ref{thm:JIE}, \ref{thm:new_coatoms}, and \ref{thm:embedding}, and proved a general result that simplifies the explicit computation of 1-dimensional KC-compatible PMIs (\Cref{cor:er_corollary}) for an arbitrary number of parties.
+Lastly, we commented on the realizability of the elements of $\lat{KC}^\N$ by quantum states (cf. \Cref{thm:realizability}), and on the relation between KC and SSA (cf. \Cref{thm:KC_SSA} and \Cref{thm:SSA_lattice}).
 Using \Cref{cor:er_corollary}, we were able to find the full set of KC-compatible extreme rays of the SAC$_5$ and verify that it is precisely the set of extreme rays which satisfy SSA.
 Based on this observation, and a partial result for the case involving six parties \cite{He:2022wip}, we conjectured the equivalence of these sets for an arbitrary number of parties (cf. \Cref{conj:1d_KC_SSA}).

-There are still many questions that remain open, both about the structure of the lattice $\lat{KC}^\N$ for arbitrary $\N$, and about its applicability to studying the set of PMIs realizable either by arbitrary quantum states, or by states in restricted classes of particular interest.
+There are still many questions that remain open, both about the structure of the lattices $\lat{KC}^\N$ and $\lat{SSA}^\N$ for arbitrary $\N$, and about their applicability to studying the set of PMIs realizable either by arbitrary quantum states, or by states in restricted classes of particular interest.
 Some technical questions pertaining to the structure of $\lat{KC}^\N$ were already mentioned in \S\ref{ssec:latticN}.
 In this section, we would like to comment on more general open questions and future directions of investigations.